amalsaud/Discord-Clone/README.md

 ### Motivation

-Discord Clone was developed during Coding Dojo Software Development Immersive Full-Time Bootcamp.
+Discord Clone was developed during Coding Dojo Software Development Bootcamp.

 Our project is developed using the MERN stack.